brentley/sqlquiz/README.md

 ---

-**Built with authentic healthcare data for professional SQL skills assessment** 🏥📊💼
+**Built with pseudo healthcare data for professional SQL skills assessment** 🏥📊💼